 Your foam board backdrop shouldn’t stain if you spill soups or messy foods on it, but you’ll have to be quick with the cleanup – and careful you don’t break the board when doing the cleanup.

-6. Glass Surfaces
+6. Glass surfaces

 Glass surfaces are another option for food photographers looking for a low-maintenance and modern-looking backdrop.
 These surfaces are great for creating a light and airy feel in your photos, and they work well for shooting lunch recipes or other dishes where you want a clean and modern look.

 One of the main advantages of using glass surfaces for food photography is that they are easy to use with any kind of dish.
 Any spillages can easily be wiped away, making them a low-maintenance choice.
 Glass surfaces are also great for photographing dishes where you want reflections rather than solid colors or textures in the background.
-This can add an interesting and dynamic element to your photos, and create a sense of depth and movement.
+This can add an interesting and dynamic element to your photos and create a sense of depth and movement.

 However, there are also some drawbacks to using glass surfaces for food photography.
 They can be difficult to position correctly without getting reflections from other objects in the background appearing in your final image, which can ruin the effect you were going for.
-This can be especially challenging if you are working with a lot of props or other elements in your setup.
+This can be especially challenging if you are working with a lot of props or other elements in your photography setup.

-7. Wooden Blocks
+7. Wooden blocks

 Wooden blocks are a particularly popular material for food photography, as they create a rustic and natural look that works well for a wide range of dishes.
 Wooden blocks are particularly well-suited for bread, cakes, cheese, and other dishes that lend themselves to a rustic or homemade aesthetic.